NormB/colima-services/wiki/Redis-Cluster.md

 ## Overview

-The colima-services environment includes a 3-node Redis cluster for distributed caching and data storage.
+The devstack-core environment includes a 3-node Redis cluster for distributed caching and data storage.
 This provides high availability, automatic sharding, and horizontal scalability.

 **Cluster Configuration:**
 - 3 master nodes (no replicas in dev environment)